Why Incorporate in Wyoming

 The charging order laws generally fall into three categories regarding their charging order protection law’s strength.

-In states such as Arizona, Nevada, Wyoming, and Texas, with the strongest charging order laws, a charging order against the LLC owner’s interest is the sole remedy for a creditor seeking to attach the LLC interest to satisfy a judgment.
+With the strongest charging order laws in states such as Arizona, Nevada, Wyoming, and Texas, a charging order against the LLC owner’s interest is the sole remedy for a creditor seeking to attach the LLC interest to satisfy a judgment.
 In these states, ALL a creditor would get with a charging order is a right to receive any distributions made to the debtor/owner IF the LLC makes a distribution.
-The creditor would not get any management, ownership, or voting rights with that charging order.
+The creditor would not get management, ownership, or voting rights with that charging order.

 These states allow the creditor also to take the next step and foreclose on the charging order.
 Still, those states are also clear that getting a charging order and foreclosure are the exclusive remedies for a creditor seeking to satisfy a judgment against a debtor’s interest in an LLC.
 These states include California, Illinois, Hawaii, and Illinois.